GuillermoHazebrouck/gnav-web/README.md

 Note that there are README pages on the most important folders.

-## Compiling
-G-NAV web consists of three modules: the web application itself, the web server and the data compiler.
-For the web app you will need AdaWebPack.
-The compilation procedure is similar to that of the examples you will find there.
-For the data compiler you will need a native Ada FSF compiler.
-For the web server you will additionally need a basic structure of the AdaWebServer.

-> [!TIP]
+> [!NOTE]
-> To make your life easier you can just use the released version of AdaWebPack.
-You will need LLVM 14.0 for this.
-> Also, in the `src/patch/` directory you will find a modified version of `adawebpack.mjs`, which is temporarily necessary to include new features and overcome issues.
+> You will find a modified version of `adawebpack.mjs`, which is temporarily necessary to include new features and overcome issues.

 ## Releases
 Keep an eye on the [releases](https://github.com/GuillermoHazebrouck/gnav-web/releases), there will be precompiled versions in the future.